-We can not be certain that, if approved, the safety and efficacy profile of any product will be consistent with the results observed in clinical trials, or in the case of a bemnifosbuvir COV19 product candidate, that it will demonstrate efficacy against continuing mutations of the SARS-COV-2 virus, the causative agent of COVID-19.
-If we are not successful in the clinical development of a bemnifosbuvir COV19 product candidate or our other most advanced product candidates, the required regulatory approvals for these product candidates are not obtained, there are significant delays in the development or approval of these product candidates or supplying on an uninterrupted basis commercial quantities of approved products or for any other reason approved products, if any, are otherwise not commercially successful, our business, financial condition and results of operations may be materially harmed.
+We cannot be certain that, if approved, the safety and efficacy profile of any product will be consistent with the results observed in clinical trials, or in the case of a bemnifosbuvir COV19 product candidate, that it will demonstrate efficacy against continuing mutations of the SARS-COV-2 virus, the causative agent of COVID-19.
+If we are not successful in the clinical development of a bemnifosbuvir COV19 product candidates, the required regulatory approvals for these product candidates are not obtained, there are significant delays in the development or approval of these product candidates or supplying on an uninterrupted basis commercial quantities of approved products or for any other reason approved products, if any, are otherwise not commercially successful, our business, financial condition and results of operations may be materially harmed.

-The regulatory approval processes of the FDA and comparable foreign regulatory authorities are lengthy, expensive, time-consuming, and inherently unpredictable.
+The regulatory approval processes of the FDA and comparable foreign regulatory authorities are lengthy, expensive, timeconsuming, and inherently unpredictable.
 If we are ultimately unable to obtain regulatory approval for our product candidates, we will be unable to generate product revenue and our business will be seriously harmed.